jturner314/resume/README.rst

 Resume
 ######

-This a system to generate PDF (via LaTeX), HTML, TXT, and Sphinx resumes from a YAML file containing all of the resume content.
+This a system to generate PDF (via LaTeX), HTML, TXT, Sphinx, and Markdown resumes from a YAML file containing all of the resume content.
 It is partly inspired by `Ming-Ho Yee's resume project <https://github.com/mhyee/resume>`_.
 A single Python script performs the transformation using `PyYAML
 <http://pyyaml.org/wiki/PyYAML>`_ to parse the data file(s) and `Jinja2
 <http://jinja.pocoo.org/>`_ to fill the data into templates.